 They spend their days fixing cars, even though they can’t really take them anywhere, fighting for political change and dreaming of a future that most likely will never happen.

 With all the expectations, strengths and illusions of being young they all find different ways to expand beyond the physical borders that surround them.
-One World IHR Documentary FF, Czech Republic, 2019
+2018

 - Director Eloy Dominguez Seren